All the D-Branes of Resurgence: All Instantons of Nonperturbative Minimal Strings

 Firstly, one needs to use prior results obtained in \cite{gs21}, which we have explicitly included in the appendix~\ref{app:minimal-string-equation-setup}.
 Then, differentiating \eqref{eq:instActionODEMS} we can solve for $A^{\prime\prime}(z)$ to find

 In fact we are almost done: first we note that by solving the $k$th minimal-string string-equation at lowest genus, one can find $u^{\prime}_0(z)$ as

 We immediately recognize this factor as the denominator of $u_{0,{\text{MS-}}k}^{(1,1)}(z)$ in \eqref{eq:MS11Sectoru}.
-Further, we recognize the denominator of the expression for $A^{\prime\prime}(z)$ above to be precisely\footnote{Due to the backward-forward relations discussed in \cite{bssv22}, these two sectors are in fact the same at lowest genus.} $u_{0,{\text{MS-}}k}^{(1,0)}(z) \times u_{0,{\text{MS-}}k}^{(0,1)}(z) = u_{0,{\text{MS-}}k}^{(1,0)}(z)^2$.
+Further, we recognize the denominator (up to a proportionality constant) of the expression for $A^{\prime\prime}(z)$ above to be precisely\footnote{Due to the backward-forward relations discussed in \cite{bssv22}, these two sectors are in fact the same at lowest genus.} the \textit{inverse} of $u_{0,{\text{MS-}}k}^{(1,0)}(z) \times u_{0,{\text{MS-}}k}^{(0,1)}(z) = u_{0,{\text{MS-}}k}^{(1,0)}(z)^2$; see \eqref{eq:MS10Sectoru}.
 Finally, upon relabelling the sum appearing in the numerator of \eqref{eq:2ndDerivInstActionMS} as $\ell \to k-2p$, one sees that this term precisely matches the double-sum in the numerator of \eqref{eq:MS11Sectoru}; the first of which is associated to the minimal string KdV times, and the second belonging to the ``multicritical factors'' $u_{0,{\text{MC-}}k}^{(1,1)}(z)$ given in \eqref{eq:MC11Sector}.
 All of the above ingredients add up so as to precisely produce \eqref{eq:2ndDerivInstActionMS} above, thus demonstrating the equality in \eqref{eq:u0MSk=A''}.

 Let us perform another check, albeit less analytic, for the results for the $(2,0)$ sector.
 In particular, we now wish to verify formula \eqref{eq:MS-l0-sector} for $\ell=2$ against string equation results.
 Notice that the starting genus for that equation is in fact of order $g^2_{\text{s}}$.
 In other words, at order $g_{\text{s}}$ the right-hand side of this equation should equal zero and, translating to free energies, this formula actually tells us that the lowest contributions should cancel.
-Therefore, at order $g_s$ we find
+Therefore, at order $g_{\text{s}}$ we find

 To check the validity of this result directly from the string equation, we again first translate the above to a statement for the specific heat as